How to Buy a House: Using an Agent or Aalto's self-service real estate platform

 Once you have completed these initial steps, it’s time to start your home search.
 But how?

 The most important aspect of selecting an advisor is making sure they put your best interests first.
-One thing to note that many buyers don’t realize is that traditional licensed real estate salespeople are independent contractors and not employees.
+One thing to note that many buyers don’t realize is that traditional licensed real estate salespeople are independent contractors and not employees and work on commission - so they need you to buy or sell in order to get paid.
 They have their license with a brokerage and in general run their business independently.
-Some companies, like Aalto, are changing this structure.
-The licensed advisors at Aalto are employees with an average of 10+ years experience in real estate.
+Aalto's self-service real estate platform is changing all of this.
+The licensed advisors at Aalto are employees with an average of 12+ years experience in real estate and do not work on commission, but are evaluated on client satisfaction.
 They have been through rigorous training prior to representing Aalto clients.
 This ensures that the clients best interest is always the focus.

-Once you do this, you will have a very clear picture of the current market.
-Remember that your time and energy is valuable.
-If you follow the steps listed above, you will not have a full schedule of open houses every weekend.
-Your advisor should have a solid understanding of what could work for you, and they should keep you apprised of new inventory as it becomes available to get you in as soon as possible.
+Your Aalto advisor will have a solid understanding of what could work for you and their goal is to use your time efficiently.
+They will keep you apprised of new inventory as it becomes available to get you in as soon as possible.
 Even if a seller isn’t looking at offers right away, being one of the first buyers in the door will provide you with as much time as possible to make a decision and prepare an offer if it is a fit.
-Many great properties go into contract prior to an open house, so it is important to be ready and have a great advisor!

-You can get a good idea about how long your search may take by looking again at those homes that have sold recently (in the last six months is a good place to start) and then reviewing what is currently available.
+You can get a good idea about how long your search may take by looking again at those homes that have sold recently (in the last six months is a good place to start) and then reviewing what is currently available on Aalto Discovery.
 If you have a lot to choose from, you will have more flexibility in your timing.
 If inventory is very low, it could take longer to find your next home.
-This is a very important conversation to have with your advisor if you have to sell to buy as well.
+This is a very important conversation to have with your Aalto advisor, especially if you have to sell to buy as well.

 Determining what is important to you prior to touring homes saves a lot of time.
 If you (and your buying partner) know there are certain features that you must have, or if there are any deal breakers, then you are able to quickly eliminate certain areas and homes in order to use your time wisely.
 Some people love to look at everything, and that is great too!
 Every home you see is a data point towards your eventual purchase, so do what works for you.